chris-jan-trapp/tachyconnect/README.md

 1. `register_command(self, command_class, slot)`: Takes any class from `TachyRequest` ⬆️ and a callable.
 When the reply to the request shows up, the result is extracted from the reply and passed to the callable which is then invoked.
 The association between requests and callables is implemented as a dict so each request can have at most one function to handle its results.
 1. `unregister_command(self, command_class)`: Allows to delete the association between a request and an action.
 1. `handle(self, request, reply)`: This is called from the dispatcher when a reply is being received on a queue.
 Note that the queue bundles each reply with the request that triggered it.
 The ReplyHandler now looks for an associated function to call.
 If none is found, request and reply are directed to the fallback signal (if provided earlier).

+## The Console

+The `tachy_console.py` provides you with debugging functionalities and examples for sending and receiving messages.